thomas-lamiaux/coq/doc/sphinx/practical-tools/coq-commands.rst

 You can switch to the OCaml toplevel with the command ``Drop.``, and come back to the Rocq toplevel with the command ``#go;;``.

-.. flag:: Coqtop Exit On Error
+.. flag:: Rocqtop Exit On Error

    This :term:`flag`, off by default, causes `rocq top` to exit with status code ``1`` if a command produces an error instead of recovering from it.